Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 No, Geno Smith isn’t Russell Wilson.

-It’s hard to know how much difference Wilson would have made, but for $35 million a year, he obviously would have made some.
+It’s hard to know how much difference Wilson would have made, but Seattle isn’t paying him $35 million a year because it wouldn’t be significant.

-But Smith also got little help from the running game, and the receiving corps also didn’t seem to get open a whole lot.
+True, Smith got little help from the running game, and the receiving corps also didn’t seem to get open a whole lot.

-Still, the third-down sack Smith took on Seattle’s second-to-last possession to create a 53-yard field goal try was simply the kind of play he had to avoid.
+But while Smith avoided the costly turnover, he did not avoid the costly sack, and the three he took in the fourth quarter were all killers, one moving Seattle 11 yards back on a field goal try and two on the final drive killing any chance the Seahawks had of moving the ball.

 Running back

 After being listed as questionable and practicing only on Saturday, Alex Collins again got the start.
-But neither Collins nor Rashaad Penny — in his first action since the opener — were able to get much done with the two combining for 44 yards on 22 carries.
+But neither Collins nor Rashaad Penny — in his first action since the opener — were able to get much done, with the two combining for 44 yards on 22 carries.

-On Seattle’s first series it appeared Collins had a lane to the inside on third and 1 but he tried to break it over tackle and was stopped for no gain.
+And sure, the Saints are really good against the run, coming into the game allowing just 3.3 per carry, fewest in the NFL.
+So, maybe it was foolhardy to put too much on the running game.
+But after the outburst against the Steelers, the hope was that Seattle would be able to replicate that rushing attack and take some pressure off Smith.
+But it didn’t happen on this night.

 Grade: C